 BVI Bareboat Itinerary

-A bareboat charter in the British Virgin Islands offers countless activities for your group to enjoy in the comfort of your own yacht.
+A monohull bareboat charter in the British Virgin Islands offers countless activities for your group to enjoy in the comfort of your own yacht.
 White-sand beaches, scuba-diving, conch, island hopping and some of the most famous bars in the world are what to expect from your BVI sailing itinerary.
-The BVI was badly hit by Hurricane Irma in September 2017 however the islands have made a speedy recovery, with new baots being added to fleets across the BVI and hotels opening everywhere.
+The BVI was badly hit by Hurricane Irma in September 2017 however the islands have made a speedy recovery, with new boats being added to fleets across the BVI.
 Do take a look at our article on the BVI Post Irma to see how the islands have recovered following IRMA.

 Day 1 - The Bight, Norman Island

 Set off from Tortola and cross the Sir Francis Drake Channel.
 You will arrive at The Bight on Norman Island, where R.L.
 Stevenson is said to have based Treasure Island.
 Swim and snorkel at the Indians before you experience your first Caribbean sunset.
 Either head ashore to Pirates Bight or visit the floating Willy T’s for great food and casual dining in the evening.

 Head to The Caves on Norman Island, where you can snorkel around the coral reef and colourful marine life that live there.
 Set sail towards Cooper Island and find yourself a mooring buoy for the night.
 If you are there early enough you can snorkel some more off Cistern Point or relax on the beach.

 Day 3 - The Baths, and Trellis Bay, Virgin Gorda

 Arrive early at The Baths to avoid the crowds and queues to explore these spectacular rocks, as late morning and early afternoon can be a bit busy.
 Spend the morning and have lunch here as well, while marvelling at the impressive formations.